oliviermattmann/C2Fuzz/src/main/java/fuzzer/mutators/mutators.md

 }
 ```
 - **Intention** – Synthesizes range-check predication opportunities so C2’s loop predication pass can kick in.
+- **Status** – Currently not registered in `MutatorType` and therefore not scheduled in normal fuzzing; left documented for potential future reactivation.

 ## AlgebraicSimplificationEvoke
 - **Candidates** – Assignments whose RHS contains supported binary operators.